navdeep545/crm-handler/README.md

 - **Detailed Visit Analysis**: Provides a graph showing trends for website visits over the past 30 days using Chart.js.
 - **CRM Data List**: Displays customer data with pagination and a search bar to filter the list of customers by name or email.

-## Technical Requirements

-- **Next.js Framework**: Used for server-side rendering and fast performance.
-- **Data Fetching**: Uses Next.js API routes or `getServerSideProps` to fetch data from the Mockaroo API.

 ## Setup Instructions

 ### Prerequisites